 When you make a new hire, and preferably before you process their first paycheck, you’ll need to report them to the state.
 New York requires you submit the new hire report within 20 days of their hire date.
 If you fail to do so, you can be fined $20 per employee or $450 per employee if conspiring with the employee to withhold the information.
 Use Form NYS-209 to report the information electronically.

 Employees with shifts of more than six hours that start before 11 a.m. and continue to 2 p.m. must take an uninterrupted lunch break of at least 30 minutes between that time frame.
 This does not have to be a paid break.
-There is no other break requirement, but if you provide breaks of up to 20 minutes, you must pay it as work time—meaning it should be paid.
+There is no other break requirement, but if you provide breaks of up to 20 minutes, you must pay it as work time.
 You’ll need to ensure their work and break time are properly documented using a time sheet or time clock.

 New York has no set laws for vacation or holiday PTO.
 Employers can set these rules however they wish.
-Just remember, if you state that you allow a certain number of PTO hours for the year, you are legally obligated to honor it.
+Just remember that if you state that you allow a certain number of PTO hours for the year, you are legally obligated to honor it.

 As an employer, you are required to provide sick leave per New York labor law.